GoogleCloudPlatform/community/tutorials/pubsub-workflow/index.md

 }
 ```

 In the above, the `redis_` values depend on whether the Local or Cloud option was chosen above.
+When running Redis as a container, you will need to be aware of the container networking to get the correct IP address to access Redis from the python container created later in the tutorial.
+You can run `docker inspect 553c2826f9c6` with the ID for the Redis container to get details about the network bridge.

 The `processed_bucket` was set in an environment variable at the beginning of this tutorial and needs to be updated in the config file.

 ## Start a python container (local development)
 ```